-The season premiere episode picks up seconds after the season finale, where Casey and company are in the basement; Herrmann and Ritter are trying to cool the furnace pipes before they go, and Boden, Brett, and Foster are trying to take victims out until the furnace explodes.
-Boden, Brett, and Foster were taken down, with Brett suffering from a severely broken arm; Casey and Company seem to be okay until someone's alarm goes off, and it turns out to be Otis.
+The season premiere episode picks up seconds after the season finale, with Casey and company in the basement.
+Herrmann and Ritter are trying to cool the furnace pipes before they go, and Boden, Brett, and Foster are trying to take victims out until the furnace explodes.
+Boden, Brett, and Foster are taken down, with Brett suffering from a severely broken arm.
+Casey and Company seem to be okay until someone's alarm goes off, and it turns out to be Otis.

 As everyone brings out Otis, Cruz goes with him and sees the severe burns that he's suffered.
 Back at Med, everyone awaited word about Otis until Boden confronted a nurse who gave the worst news: Otis died.
 But we see one of the most emotional moments so far, as Cruz tells Otis that it's okay to go and that he hopes he would save a spot for him, too, until Otis opens his eyes and speaks in Russian and quickly dies.